 We parked our ATVs at the top near the Santiago de los Caballeros statue.
 From here it's a short walk down to the Cerro de La Cruz viewing area which is directly beneath the large cross that resides here.

 Pro tip - if you're looking for a restroom you can find facilities near the entrance of the park.
 Just be mindful that you have to pay a small cash fee to use them so be sure to have some quetzals handy.

 We spent a little under an hour walking around the park and taking in some of the best views to be had of Antigua and Volcan de Agua.

 The area is very popular among locals and you'll find craft vendors situated along some of the nearby walking paths.

-If you're interested in learning more about Cerro de La Cruz you can read my full post on that area here.
+If you're interested in learning more about Cerro de La Cruz check out my full post on the subject.

 Once your group has had their fill taking in views at Cerro de La Cruz it's time to ride on towards Hobbitenango.